firecracker-microvm/firecracker/tests/README.md

 ### Features

 - Use the Firecracker Open API spec to populate Microvm API resource URLs.
-- Do the testrun in a container for better insulation.
 - Event-based monitoring of microvm socket file creation to avoid while spins.
 - Self-tests (e.g., Tests that test the testing system).